mcmah309/mcmah309.github.io/_posts/2025-06-03-ArrayVec-or-SmallVec-or-TinyVec.md

 comments: false
 ---

-# Should You Really Ever Use ArrayVec or SmallVec or TinyVec As Your Go To Vec?

 ## Definitions

 **ArrayVec:** This is a vector-like structure with a fixed maximum capacity.
 Unlike a regular array, its actual size can change dynamically at runtime, accommodating a variable number of elements up to its capacity.
 The memory for elements is initialized upon insertion.
 This makes `ArrayVec` suitable for situations where you need more flexibility than a regular array but with a predictable, fixed maximum size.